Backend Implementation Plan

 2.4 Company entitlements

-Section titled “2.4 Company entitlements”- activate Basic
+Section titled “2.4 Company entitlements”- create company master row

 - deactivate Basic